ifduyue/linear-algebra/README.md

 This text has been available online for over twenty years.
 It has been used in hundreds of classrooms.
 It has also been widely used for self-study, both as a supplement to another text that a student has been assigned in a class and as a main text for independent learning.

+# Contributing

+I am always glad to hear from users with reports and suggestions, but particularly with bug reports.
+Please email me using my contact information on the book's home page [joshua.smcvt.edu/linearalgebra](http://joshua.smcvt.edu/linearalgebra).
+I save up the reports and do them in a batch, typically in the summer.

+I batch them for two reasons.
+First, changing the text has in the past caused confusion when people in a class have different versions, with different pagination, etc.
+And also, the project has been stable for years and this helps preserve my time.

+If you are working with the git repository, please note that the changes-once-a-year pattern includes pull requests.
+In addition, I am not accepting requests to get project write access; if you have something specific that you want to do then please email me.

 # Author

 I am a math professor at Saint Michael's College in Colchester Vermont.

-I am glad to hear from users, for example from instructors with reports and suggestions from their experience, but particularly with bug reports.
-You will have the most luck with my contact information on the book's home page [joshua.smcvt.edu/linearalgebra](http://joshua.smcvt.edu/linearalgebra).